 There’s also plenty of other walking tracks on Crown land or council land that permit dogs.
 Check the website in advance or signage before getting out of the car with your dog.

 I’ve managed to complete some excellent walks in Australia with my dog.
-For some of my recommended walks, check out my list of dog-friendly walks around Sydney.
-I’ll add more listings in the future.
+For some of my recommended walks, check out these posts:

 Staying Safe When Hiking with Your Dog